-The system faults menu displays all of the faults detected by the speed controller since the last time the fault history has been cleared.
-The faults displayed in this menu may or may not be currently active.
-Once a fault has been detected, it is stored in the memory of the speed controller for display on the fault history menu.
+The Fault History folder displays all of the faults detected by the controller since the last time the fault history has been cleared.
+The faults displayed in this folder may or may not be currently active.
+Once a fault has been detected, it is stored in the memory of the controller for display on the Fault History folder.
 Each detected fault is listed only once, even if the fault has occurred multiple times.
+You can clear the entire contents of this folder to allow a fresh Fault History to be started.